nturpin0/OutputKit/docs/index.md

 ### Adding images and other media
 It's often useful to put any base64 encoded images/sounds and other big/reused items in dictionary at the top of your shortcut, and it keeps the text window clear of long strings.
-So when it comes to adding an image you can just type it.
+So when it comes to adding an image you can just type it's name.
+Copy and paste the strings into a Dictionary or the Shortcut [Asset Builder](https://routinehub.co/shortcut/1760) can be used to add Base 64 Encoded items as a text json string, just like OutputKit.